arnkmish/Breast_Cancer_Detection_Using_Ultrasound_Imaging/README.md

 4. Multitask learning based segmentation and classification of BUS tumors.

 The code and the results present in this repository can serve as a baseline for innovative research works in this area.

+For the purpose of experimentation, the publicly available BUSI dataset has been utilized, which can be access at: https://scholar.cu.edu.eg/?q=afahmy/pages/dataset